CNG Buses Explained: How They Work and Their Advantages

 The issue: The durability of emission control devices on diesel and diesel-hybrid buses depends on fuel quality.
 If the devices degrade over time because of lower-grade fuel, emissions could be much higher, on par with those of the aging gasoline buses on the road today.

-In addition, diesel buses emit toxins, including benzene and 1, 3-butadiene, that buses fueled with CNG do not.
-Based on the information available today, CNG buses will likely always have emissions benefits over diesel buses because natural gas combustion produces lower emissions.
+In addition, diesel buses emit toxins, including benzene, and 1, 3-butadiene, that buses fueled with CNG do not.
+Based on this information, CNG buses will likely always have emissions advantages over diesel buses because natural gas combustion is inherently lower-emission.

 Will ultra-low sulfur diesel fuel and diesel-hybrid buses negate the benefits of CNG buses?